raohmaru/romtools/rom-name-finder/docs/GLOSSARY.md

 ### Database

-- **Migration** - A script that modifies the database schema, managed by Prisma Migrate.
-- **Query** - A database operation to retrieve data, typically using Prisma Client.
+- **Query** - A database operation to retrieve data, typically using SQL.js.
 - **Transaction** - A sequence of database operations that execute atomically (all succeed or all fail).

 ### Infrastructure